7 out of 9 people found this review helpfulwrite a review of this game

 SummaryVery well, very well!
 We came to an agreement that we both agree upon!

-As before, there are plenty of lively and amusing characters scattered around the game - check out, for example, the innkeeper Ann or the merchant Wolfie (from whom I also borrowed the one-liner to this review, which frankly doesn't sound that funny when it s written, and not said with the proper accent!).
-There are plenty of side-quests to keep you occupied, aside from the main quest you must follow.
-What's more, in the end of the game, it actually tells you the things you could have done, but didn't!
-I found out I missed quite a lot.
-For example, there are three women you can marry (not all of them at the same time, of course), although I couldn't charm even one when I played the game.
+Optional content is plentiful.
+There are many side quests to keep you occupied aside from the main quest you must follow.
+In a brilliant move, the game actually tells you what you didn't do just before it ends.
+Sierra used it in Larry 5 before, except that it didn't really matter there.
+I found out I missed quite a lot of interesting content in Dragon Fire.
+For example, there are three women you can marry (not all of them at the same time, of course), although my protagonist couldn't charm even one when I played the game.
 This adds a lot to the replay value, which is anyway quite high, since you can play the game with four different character classes.
-Based on exploration and experimenting, the core of the series' gameplay, "Quest for Glory V" is a rich, rewarding experience.